 The 18-hole golf course appeals to both serious and occasional players, with beautifully manicured greens complemented by dramatic views stretching from Melbourne skyline to the rugged shores of Bass Strait.

 After a round, relax in the swimming pool, get active in the wellness and health centre, or treat yourself at the day spa.
 Beyond the resort, there are also stunning beaches, world-class wineries, and captivating cliff top walks.

-Crowne Plaza Hunter Valley Resort, New South Wales
+Rydges Resort Hunter Valley, New South Wales

 Ideal for families, adults can appreciate the Ubika Spa and savour every bite and sip at the multiple dining venues, while the kids will be entertained at the resort-run water park.
 The Sydney Brewing Company is also onsite, as is the Loviz Arts Gallery.

 Nearby, another alternative is The Vintage at Chateau Elan, home to a Greg Norman-designed championship course that’s equal parts challenging, engaging and welcoming.

 Chateau Elan also specialises in spa treatments for those looking to unwind after golf or just wanting to relax.
 Along with the fine dining in the Legends restaurant, there is the Spike bar for after-golf or pre-dinner drinks.